department-of-veterans-affairs/va.gov-team/products/health-care/checkin/sprints/sprint-goals.md

     - 🟪 Schedule and Attend Staging Review
         - QUESTION: Do we want to wait for the updates that are listed in tech debt before we go to SR?
 - **New Landing Page with Today's VISTA Appointments**
-    - **Sprint Goal is to address the remainer of the issues from Staging Review and close the Epic**
+    - **Sprint Goal is to address the remainder of the issues from Staging Review and close the Epic**
     - 🟩 [Update Task Cards to Not Show Bullet Point when there is One Item in the List](https://github.com/department-of-veterans-affairs/va.gov-team/issues/89076)
     - 🟩 [Staging Review finding: Unnecessary HTML structure in "Your appointment" section after check-in](https://github.com/department-of-veterans-affairs/va.gov-team/issues/89004)
     - 🟩 [Staging Review finding: Incorrect apostrophe present in "Next of kin explanation" additional info section](https://github.com/department-of-veterans-affairs/va.gov-team/issues/89008)